depoon/NetworkInterceptor/README.md

 ])
 ```

-### RequestInterceptors available
-[AnyHttpRequestInterceptor.swift](https://github.com/depoon/NetworkInterceptor/blob/master/NetworkInterceptor/Source/RequestInterceptor/AnyHttpRequestInterceptor.swift) Intercepts all http and https requests

 ### InterceptedRequestHandler available

 [AnyHttpRequestInterceptor.swift](https://github.com/depoon/NetworkInterceptor/blob/master/NetworkInterceptor/Source/RequestInterceptor/AnyHttpRequestInterceptor.swift) Intercepts all http and https requests

-- Creates its own implementation of URLProtocol and uses method swizzling to add its class into **procotolClasses**
 ### Implementation of RequestLogger

 [ConsoleLoggerRequestHandler](https://github.com/depoon/NetworkInterceptor/blob/master/NetworkInterceptor/Source/InterceptedRequestHandler/ConsoleLoggerRequestHandler.swift) Prints request in cURL format to the console

 [SlackRequestHandler](https://github.com/depoon/NetworkInterceptor/blob/master/NetworkInterceptor/Source/InterceptedRequestHandler/SlackRequestHandler.swift) Sends the request in cURL format to a designated [Slack](https://slack.com) channel.
 You are required to provide your own Slack Authentication Token and slack channel ID for this to work.

 #### You can also create and use multiple implementations of interceptors and loggers by conforming to RequestInterceptor/InterceptedRequestHandler protocols